Banganga Tank – A Place of Pilgrimage at Walkeshwar

 • The Temple built on this spot was then called ‘Waluka Ishwar” (God of sand) and over the years came to be known as Walkeshwar.

-• Some of the earliest settlers were the Gaud Sarawat Brahmins.
+• Some of the earliest settlers were the Gaud Saraswat Brahmins.

 I did a parikrama (walk around) at Banganga Tank and sat on the stairs for approx. 30 minutes.
 Immense silence.
 I am happy I did a pilgrimage in Mumbai.